AlexJDuncan/Alliance_Drydocks/README.md

   <h3 align="center">Alliance Drydocks</h3>
   <p align="center">
     This project is really a relatable project for me.
 I am currently working on designing and building out a ship building web application for the game Star Trek Online which I am calling the Alliance Drydocks.
-When completed you will be able to look up gear for your ingame ships and you will be able to add that gear to a ship to compare stats to gear the ship with the best gear according to your play style.

-    It is still in development at the moment.
+When completed you will be able to look up gear for your ingame ships and you will be able to add that gear to a ship to compare stats to gear the ship with the best gear according to your play style.<br />It is still in development at the moment.
 I have not been able to find a good api for the project and am building out 10 years worth data on my own in order to create this app.
 I plan to use MongoDB to store and use my data once I’ve written a good portion of it.
 I plan to add a feature to the application where you can log in and save your builds too and those details will need to be persisted as well.
   <!--
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>